 Airbnb is a website where people advertise rooms to rent in their house, or their whole apartment.
 In the section where do you want to go? enter Bristol BS8 - this is the Clifton area where the school is located.

-These are a great option for people who like the service expected from a top class hotel, but prefer the comforts of a home, and to be able to cook for themselves whenever they choose.
+These are a great option for people who like the service expected from a top class hotel but prefer the comforts of a home and want to be able to cook for themselves whenever they choose.

 Prices vary but we suggest that you say you are a student, or visiting a student, at the English Language Centre Bristol - if you are lucky, you might get a special price!